DimiTech/dimitech.github.io/README.md

 # on running the serve script, the site will be live on
 http://127.0.0.1:4000
 ```

 This theme uses grunt to concat & minify the css for best performance.
 In order to prepare the css build.
-Run `grunt`
+Run `npx grunt`
 It will create a main.min.css file in the css folder.

 ### Switch Syntax Highlighting.